MicrosoftDocs/microsoft-salescopilot-docs/articles/deploy-viva-sales-d365.md

 ## Automatic installation

 To make onboarding to Sales Copilot easier for select organizations, Microsoft automatically installs Sales Copilot for all users with an appropriate license.
-The followin licenses include Sales Copilot by default:
+The following licenses include Sales Copilot by default:
 - Sales Copilot license
 - Dynamics 365 Sales Enterprise
 - Dynamics 365 Sales Premium